s-loar/twitter-app/README.md

 * Ruby version: 2.4.1p111

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Create, Edit and Delete Tweets

+* Users sign up, sign in, sign out

+* Users comment on other users' tweets

+* Users follow other users

+* Main screen shows feed of user's and their followed users' tweets

-* How to run the test suite
+* Deploy to Heroku

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...